meghsat/lemonade/docs/server/apps/continue.md

     ![Continue Extension in VS Code Marketplace](https://raw.githubusercontent.com/lemonade-sdk/assets/refs/heads/main/docs/guides/continue/continue_vscode_marketplace.png)

 3. **Open Continue in VS Code**: After installation completes, the Continue logo appears in the Activity bar.
 Click it to open the extension.
 4. **Add Lemonade Server Provider**: Click the model dropdown menu in the Continue sidebar, then select "Add Chat Model".
 Choose "Lemonade Server" from the list of available providers.
-Continue will automatically detect your local server running at `http://localhost:8000`.
+Continue will set the default address to `http://localhost:8000`, but it can be changed to match a different setup.

     _Example configuration screen:_
     ![Add Lemonade Provider](https://raw.githubusercontent.com/lemonade-sdk/assets/refs/heads/main/docs/guides/continue/continue_add_lemonade_provider.png)